shirtsgroup/physical_validation/doc/simulation_data.rst

 To analyze simulations performed with LAMMPS, we strongly suggest using its Python interface `Pizza.py <https://pizza.sandia.gov/index.html>`_ to create a SimulationData object as explained in `Create SimulationData objects from python data`_.
-Note that `physical_validation.data.UnitData` offers access to a UnitData object representing the LAMMPS `real` units by using `physical_validation.data.UnitData.units("LAMMPS real")`.
+Note that :class:`.UnitData` offers access to a UnitData object representing the LAMMPS :code:`real` units by using :code:`.data.UnitData.units("LAMMPS real")`.

-As an alternative, `physical_validation` ships with a LAMMPS parser, which tries to read part of the system information, the observable and position / velocity trajectories from LAMMPS output files.
+As an alternative, :code:`physical_validation` ships with a LAMMPS parser, which tries to read part of the system information, the observable and position / velocity trajectories from LAMMPS output files.